developerstephanieb/python_reference/01_fundamentals/08_user_input.md

 ## Providing a Prompt

-It's much more user-friendly to display a message, or prompt, that tells the user what to enter.
-To do this, pass a string to the `input()` function to display it as a prompt.
+For a better user experience, display a prompt message that tells the user what to enter.
+This can be done by passing a string to the `input()` function.

 ```python
 # The string passed to input() is displayed as a prompt